Machines (Biffy Clyro song)

 "Machines" is a song by Scottish band Biffy Clyro, from their 2007 album, Puzzle.
 It was due to be released as the fourth physical single from Puzzle on 1 October 2007 but was pushed back one week and released on 8 October 2007.

-The "Alternate Mix" was released on iTunes on 30 September, 1 day earlier than expected.

-The "Rock Version" can only be bought at Recordstore.co.uk and also has alternate lyrics to the album version.

 Overview

 Simon Neil has commented on the song, saying:

 This is an acoustic song we recorded on the last day in the studio.
 I wanted the album to end on a positive vibe.
 No matter what you go through there's always hope.
 You can make yourself happy.

+Composition

+There are three different versions: the album version features a stripped-down sound, consisting of solely acoustic guitar, glockenspiel, light percussion and cello.
+The "Alternate Mix" was released on iTunes on 30 September and features a full band sound with bass and drums.
+The "Rock Version" can only be bought at Recordstore.co.uk and also has alternate lyrics to the album version.

 Track listings

 Songs and lyrics by Simon Neil.
 Music by Biffy Clyro.